 In Williams v.
-McKee (10th Cir.
-2016), the 10th U.S. Circuit Court of Appeals ruled that a detention officer with a Colorado sheriff’s officer could be fired for refusing to remove a bumper sticker on his vehicle that read: “Still voting Democrat?
+McKee (2016), the 10th U.S. Circuit Court of Appeals ruled that a detention officer with a Colorado sheriff’s officer could be fired for refusing to remove a bumper sticker on his vehicle that read: “Still voting Democrat?
 You’re so stupid.”

 The appeals court reasoned that the bumper sticker contained “language [that] could easily spark conflict with fellow employees or the public.”

 However, other courts have sided with public employees who have challenged restrictions on bumper stickers.

 In Fire Fighters Association v.
 Barry (1990), a federal district court in the District of Columbia invalidated the fire department’s regulation on bumper stickers, finding that the regulation was overbroad and the viewpoint discriminatory.
 The court reasoned that the regulation discriminated on the basis of viewpoint because it punished only those who displayed bumper stickers critical of the employer.

 In Goodman v.
 Kansas City (1995), a federal district court in Missouri invalidated a regulation that prohibited city employees from displaying political bumper stickers on their vehicles.
 The court concluded that “the right to express oneself about issues and candidates at election time is an essential part of our constitutional democracy.”